Analyze SERP Backlink Profiles in Bulk for SEO Using Python

 Populate Dataframe and Conditionally Format

-The last thing to do is push the data from the lists to the dataframe we created earlier.
-If you remember we encoded the URLs for the ahrefs API so we simply need to work through that list using compression and decode them so they are human-friendly.
+Finally, move the data from the lists into the DataFrame created earlier.
+Because we encoded the URLs for the Ahrefs API, decode them so they are human-friendly.

 Sample Output